Generative AI for Fraud Detection

 • Autonomy and Control: Ensuring that AI systems are used to augment human decision-making rather than replace it entirely.
 Human oversight remains crucial, especially in complex or ambiguous cases.

-As technology continues to evolve, the future of GenAI in fraud detection promises significant advancements and transformative impacts.
+As technology continues to evolve, the future of Generative AI for fraud detection promises significant advancements and transformative impacts.
 Here are some key areas to watch:

 Technological Advancements